 How can I schedule a school tour?

-Simply contact the school office at 850.654.9095 to speak with one of our directors to schedule a tour of our campus.
+Simply contact the school office at 850.654.9095 or submit a Tour Request to schedule a tour of our campus.
 We typically conduct tours during the 2nd week of each month, but will do all we can to try to accommodate schedules, especially for prospective families from out of state.

 What curricula does Gateway use?

 Academic excellence, Godly standards, and uncompromised Biblical truths are the cornerstone of Gateway Academy.
 As a private Christian school, we have the unique opportunity to select curricula for our school that align with our faith-based teaching philosophy centered around a Biblical worldview and are the strongest programs for each subject area.
 Our preschool classrooms are designed to provide hands-on, manipulative learning experiences.
 Curricula such as Handwriting Without Tears and Big Day for Pre-K help us accomplish this goal.
 Purposeful Design curricula (Spelling, Bible, Science & Math), Mosdos Press Reading, Shurley English and A Beka and Pearson’s My World Social Studies all work together to provide a comprehensive curriculum plan for our elementary years and round out our early year’s course material.

 Middle school is a time for students to master key subject areas such as reading comprehension, writing and mathematical concepts as they prepare for higher level learning and ultimately work and careers.
 Gateway utlizies Analytical Grammar, Mosdos Press Literature, the Institute for Excellence in Writing, Houghton Mifflin Harcourt’s Big Idea Pre-Algebra and Algebra 1, Apologia Interactive Science, and Pearson’s American History, Civics & Economics curricula to build this educational foundation.

 What credentials do the teachers at Gateway hold?